AdaXH/glitch-effect-plugin/README.md

 image glitch effect

-It's effect can't been shown in github , it can really work in my local
+It's effect can't been shown in github ,

+but it can really work in my local